ErkanCogal/Emotion-Recognition-Using-Facial-Expressions-in-Python/README.md

 ##  *train_landmarks* files contain result of the prediction in form of confusion matrix

-*I will make the necessary updates soon.*
+*Sorry for the short description.
+I will make the necessary updates soon.*